 - Brush, grass clippings, and yard trimmings (sent to compost area)

 - Non-hazardous remediation waste

-- Old paints or other non-hazardous liquids are not allowed.
-However, they can be solidified (use sawdust or cellulose insulation) and then brought to the landfill
+Old paints or other non-hazardous liquids are not allowed.
+However, they can be solidified (use sawdust, clay-based cat litter or cellulose insulation) and then brought to the landfill.

-- If you have old chemicals, cleaners, solvents, car batteries, used motor oil, or pesticides, then you have Household Hazardous Waste (HHW).
-Go to Indy ToxDrop or NuGenesis (1-800-487-1010) to find out how to handle them
+If you have old chemicals, cleaners, solvents, car batteries, used motor oil or pesticides, then you have Household Hazardous Waste (HHW).
+Go to Indy ToxDrop or contact NuGenesis (800-487-1010) to find out how to handle them.

 - Flammable – These materials burn easily.
 Paint thinners and other solvents, as well as many automotive products are often flammable.
 Look for warnings on the label like “Do not use near heat or flame”, “Combustible”, etc.

 - Corrosive – Corrosive products eat through materials (acid, for example).
 Examples include oven cleaners, drain cleaners, toilet bowl cleaners and auto batteries.
 Look for warnings like “Causes severe burns on contact,” “Can burn eyes, skin, throat, etc.”

 - Reactive – These are products that can explode (when exposed to heat, air, water or shock).
 There are few consumer products still on the market that are explosive, but some older explosive products may still be stored in some homes.